isc-projects/bind9/doc/notes/notes-9.18.4.rst

 - DNSSEC-signed catalog zones were not being processed correctly.
 This has been fixed. :gl:`#3380`

-- Key files were updated every time the ``dnssec-policy`` key manager ran, whether the metadata had changed or not. :iscman:`named` now checks whether changes were applied before writing out the key files.
+- Key files were updated every time the :any:`dnssec-policy` key manager ran, whether the metadata had changed or not. :iscman:`named` now checks whether changes were applied before writing out the key files.
   :gl:`#3302`